Our curriculum plans can be found in the class pages of the website Class pages.

 Foundation subjects are assessed at the culmination of a topic or discrete sequence of learning.
 This process ensures Stoke maintains the full breadth of the curriculum and any gaps or weaknesses can be addressed.

-Stoke has a high level of in year mobility.
+Stoke has a high level of in year transience.
 To support new children, Stoke has a Mobility Pathway.
 This robustly assesses children at the point of entry.
 This process informs the wider staff team of a child’s needs and next steps through red, amber or green routes to enable new children to access and engage with the full curriculum at the first opportunity.

 Stoke is proud of its multicultural community and we proactively seek to celebrate local traditions and those within our diverse communities.
 By immersing children in their topics they are able to bring their rich experiences from across the world to our learning journey.